 Which laxatives are available?

 Lactulose and macrogol are the most common and effective medicines for tamariki with constipation.

 Lactulose – a poo softener

 Lactulose is a liquid.
 It is the most common medicine for constipation in children.
 It may taste better if you chill it or mix it with some juice or milk.
 Make sure your child brushes their teeth after taking lactulose.
-See lactulose for constipation.
+Read more about lactulose for constipation.

 Macrogol – a poo softener

 Poloxamer (also called Coloxyl drops) – a poo softener

 Poloxamer is available as drops.
 The drops are useful for children under 3 years of age.

 Docusate (also called Coloxyl tablets) – a poo softener